jaiguptanick/Blog/_posts/2020-07-29-Walkthrough_of_bWAPP_solutions_A1_injection_writeups.md

 ![HTML Injection get]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/bwapp/a1/get4.png)

 It actually replaces "<" and ">" with &lt and &gt respectively.
-Here we can not use '<' and '>' directly so we can url encode it, it becomes
+Here we can not use '<' and '>' directly so we can url encode it, it becomes:

 ```
 %3c%75%3e%75%6e%64%65%6c%69%6e%65%3c%2f%75%3e%20